apache/incubator-seata-website/docs/en-us/overview/faq.md

 **A:**

 The Seata registry cannot register addresses of 0.0.0.0 or 127.0.0.1.
 When the address is automatically registered as the above address, you can start the parameter `-h` or the container environment variable `SEATA_IP`.
 When the and business services are on different networks, the registered address can be specified as `NAT_IP` or `public network IP`, but it is necessary to ensure that the health inspection activities of the registration center are unobstructed.

+****

+<h3 id='32'>Q: 32. seata-server cannot be started due to Unrecognized VM option 'CMSParallelRemarkEnabled'
+Error: Could not create the Java Virtual Machine.
+Error: A fatal exception has occurred.
+Program will exit.?</h3>

+**A:**

+This is due to the use of a higher version of JDK.
+The higher version of JDK cancels the CMS processor and replaces it with ZGC.

+There are two solutions.
+Choose one of them:

+1. Downgrade JDK version

+2. Delete the JDK command of CMS in the startup script of Seata